-What is a computer object?
+What is an AD computer object?

-In Active Directory, a computer object represents a computer within an organization’s network.
+An AD computer object represents a computer within an organization’s network.
 It is defined by attributes that contain information such as the computer name, ID, location, role, operating system version, and more.
 It cannot contain any other Active Directory object, hence it is classified as a leaf object.
 Computer objects serve as a security principal, which means they are an entity that can be authenticated by the system and used to control access to network resources by assigning permissions and security groups.

 In Active Directory, each object is assigned a set of attributes called properties, that define the object.
 There are common attributes that define a computer object’s properties such as Name, Location, Member of, Description and Managed by.